Department of Physics & Engineering

 Science Honors Scholarships

-Are you a freshman who applied for admission for the 2012-2013 academic year?
+Are you a senior in high school who applied for admission for the 2014-2015 academic year?
 Do you have a 3.8 GPA and a Math SAT score above 650?
 If so, then you may qualify for a Science Honors Scholarship!
 Please contact Dr. Paul Schmelzenbach or visit our Science Honors Weekend page for more information.

 PLNU is committed to continuous and transparent alignment of our curriculum with the highest national standards.
 Learn about assessment.